shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

 ### The example Setup with Varnish

 ::: warning
-This setup is compatible from Shopware version 6.4.
+This setup is compatible with Shopware version 6.4 and higher
 :::

 ![](../../../assets/hosting-infrastructure-reverseHttpCache.svg)